NPŠO Lipovljani (Training and Forest Research Centre Lipovljani)

 a well-established and gainful activity.
 Apart from other species, particularly interesting are large game species like common deer, wild boar and roe, as well as wild cat.
 A large number of bird species live in the area, and we are particularly proud of the eagle, black stork, heron spoonbill, which regularly nest here.
 Watercourses are abundant in various fish species.
 The local habitat provides opportunities for spawning for fish species coming from distant European waters.

-Economic Unit Lubardenik
+Management Unit Lubardenik

 The forest currently managed by the Faculty did not belong to the state-owned forests, but it belonged to the municipal property of Nova Gradiška.
 The forest Lubardenik is situated on the slopes of Blatuško Hill at an altitude between 120 m and 162 m above sea level.